Copyright Halfpoint, Getty Images

 It’s also important to note that some states and jurisdictions enact other electrical ordinance requirements that supersede the NEC.
 These requirements must also be met.
 For example, a popular ordinance in many areas of the country is for deeper ditch requirements for underground electrical installations.
 This is required due to damage from other contractors or the homeowner when installing other utilities, sprinkler systems, or fence posts.
 Before starting any underground installation, call for utility locations to be marked.
 This will give you guidance on where these underground services are located and help you avoid them — and the cost associated with repairing these damaged systems.

-Joseph Wages, Jr., is the digital education director at IAEI.
-Previously he has held the positions of technical advisor, education, codes and standards, and seminar coordinator at IAEI.
-He represents IAEI on NFPA’s NEC Code Making Panel 2 for the 2020 and 2023 NEC code cycles.
-He previously represented IAEI on NFPA’s NEC Code Making Panel 3 for the 2014 and 2017 NEC.
-He serves on the Underwriters Laboratories (UL) Electrical Council and several UL Technical Standard Panels.
-Joseph continues to hold state electrical licenses and several IAEI and ICC building-related certifications.
-He can be reached at [email protected].
+Joseph Wages, Jr., is the director of education with IAEI.
+Previously, he held the positions of technical advisor, education, codes and standards and seminar coordinator at IAEI.
+He represents IAEI on NFPA’s NEC Code Making Panel-14 for the 2026 NEC.
+He previously represented IAEI on NFPA’s NEC Code Making Panel-2 for the 2020 and 2023 NEC code cycles and NFPA’s NEC Code Making Panel-3 for the 2014 and 2017 NEC.